ejmr/LNVL/docs/Instructions.md

 provides information to the `draw-image` instruction, telling it what image to draw and where.

+1. `character`: An instance of `LNVL.Character` to draw.

+2. `position`: *(Optional)* One of the `LNVL.Position.*` constants indicating where on screen the character should appear, e.g. `LNVL.Position.Right`.

 ### Monologue ###

 The `monologue` opcode expands into multiple `say` opcodes, used by the `LNVL.Character:monologue()` method to present multiple lines of dialog by a single character at once.

+1. `character`: An instance of `LNVL.Character` who is speaking the monologue.

+2. `content`: An array of strings representing lines of dialog.

 ### No-Op ###